dougbutner/web-4/README.md

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
 To refer to a group of people associated with a certain area, we'll call them a **geotribe**, and to refer to that area we'll call it a **geodomain**.

+1. **Geodomain**: A bounded area that has an associated group of people who are responsible for the administration of

+2. **Geotribe**: The group of people a

 These geotribes can be nested, with a finite number of smaller areas making up the larger area (geopolitics), or overlapping, such as with cultures and